kush-gupt/ramalama-k8s/k8s/lightspeed/README.md

 #### Method D: Multiple Models (Expert Only)

 > [!WARNING]
 > **Resource Conflicts**: Multiple Applications will conflict over the same `OLSConfig`.
-Use only if you understand ArgoCD resource management.
+Use only if you understand ArgoCD resource management and plan to manage conflicts manually.

 ```bash
 # Deploy ApplicationSet (creates resource conflicts)